containers/toolbox/doc/toolbox-init-container.1.md

 **--monitor-host**

-Ensure that certain configuration files inside the toolbox container are kept synchronized with their counterparts on the host.
+Ensures that certain configuration files inside the toolbox container are kept synchronized with their counterparts on the host, and bind mounts some paths from the host's file system into the container.

 The synchronized files are: